-Please do not try to use the more than 5 year old modified versions of DCC software distributed by some Linux packagers.
+Please do not try to use the ancient, modified versions of DCC software distributed by some Linux packagers.
 Those versions do not detect bulk mail as well as more recent versions.
 Installations using those old versions also have problems using the public DCC servers that often make it necessary to add their IP addresses to the blacklist that protects the public DCC servers.
 Even worse, all known Linux redistributions of DCC software have been changed in ways that break things, including the @libexecdir@/updatedcc shell script that could otherwise be used to fetch, configure, compile, install, and restart a current version.

 The DCC and other man pages describe the features, operating modes, required data files, and other characteristics of the DCC.
 Also see the DCC FAQ or list of frequently answered questions.